zavalit/awesome-3d-web/Readme.md

 # Awesome 3d Web

-A list of resources to take a look at, if you try some 3D in Web
+A list of resources to take a look at if you want to try some awseom 3D in Web

 #### Points Animation by @the_ross_man
 `shader` `r3f` `postprocessing`